Nanoscale subsurface dynamics of solids upon high-intensity laser irradiation observed by femtosecond grazing-incidence x-ray scattering: Methods

 \subsection{Author Contributions}

 C.G. and M.Na. conceived the study.
 L.R., M.Ba., T.R.P., M.M., N.P.D., S.G., T.M., M.Ni., C.G., and M.Na performed the experiment at SACLA with support from T.Y., Y.I., K.S., and T.T.
 L.R. analyzed the GISAXS data under the supervision of C.G.
-M.Ba performed hydrodynamic simulation to interpret the data under the supervision and support of Y.S., C.F-G, T.K, A.P.M, M.Bu, T.E.C and M.Na., with additional support from N.P.D. and J.K.K. to generate EOS tables.
+M.Ba performed Multi-fs and PICLS simulations to interpret the data with extensive support of L.H and T.K, under the supervision of A.P.M., M. Bu., T.E.C and M.Na.
+N.P.D. and J.K.K. gave support for generating EOS tables.
 Multilayer samples were prepared by G.J., M.V-K., and M.K. which were further characterized by L.R., F.S., D.K., and M.P. before the experiment.
 J.K., M.M. and M.Na organized the sample cutting.
-L.R, M.Ba, C.G, and M.Na wrote the paper with extensive suggestions from T.R.P., N.P.D., C.R. and T.K., which was further improved by input from T.Y., M.M., G.J., J.K.K., M.Ni., M.K., C.F-G, and A.P.M.
-All authors commented on the manuscript.
+L.R, M.Ba, C.G, and M.Na wrote the initial draft which was extensively revised by contribution from T.R.P., N.P.D., L.H., C.R., T.K. and A.P.M.
+The paper was further improved by input from T.Y., M.M., G.J., J.K.K., M.Ni., M.K. and C.F-G. All authors commented on the manuscript.